To Obey Is Better Than Sacrifice

 1 John 1:3:23-24

-In the context, God is signaling that He is not looking for dutiful observance from us; He wants to be merciful to us, which He will do if we live in acknowledgement of Him.
-He wants us to be mindful of Him, and He wants us reflect Him like children who are proud of and love their parents desire to be just like them.
+In that context, God is signaling that He is not looking for dutiful observance from us; He wants to be merciful to us, which He will do if we live in acknowledgement of Him.
+He wants us to be mindful of Him, and He wants us to reflect Him like children who are proud of and love their parents and desire to be just like them.

 Hosea goes on to rue the ways God’s people have been unfaithful to Him.
 They include doing evil, shedding blood, and carrying out wicked schemes.
-These things all relate to the way they were living – not their religious observances and sacrifices.
+These things all relate to the way they were living – the way they treated others – not their religious observances and sacrifices.

 Proverbs 21:3 says, “To do righteousness and justice is more desirable to the Lord than sacrifice.”
-Again, sacrifice is contrasted to doing righteousness and justice.
-The obedience God wants us to live out His character, which is (at the foundation of His throne (Ps.
-89:14)) righteousness and justice.
+Again, we see sacrifice contrasted to doing righteousness and justice.
+The obedience God wants us to live out is conformance to His character, which is righteousness and justice.
+(Ps.
+89:14 (Righteousness and justice are the foundation of God’s throne.))

 Finally, when Jesus was challenged by the Pharisees about eating with tax collectors, prostitutes, and sinners, he responded by saying, “It is not the healthy who need a doctor, but the sick.
 But go and learn what this means: ‘I desire mercy, not sacrifice. [quoting Hosea)’ For I have not come to call the righteous, but sinners.”
 (Matthew 9:12-13)